 Designed to work with Apple iPad, it’s intuitive and easy to use and gives you an incredible degree of control.
 You can customize almost anything - from single menu items to your restaurant’s entire floor plan.

 With such intense competition, it's important to know where to look for the most reliable companies.
-Check out our list of the best POS systems for restaurants on the market.
+Check out our list of the best POS systems on the market.